TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

 Below the plot there is the legend with the specific colors for the chosen processing schemes/configurations.

+To get to the next view just swipe from right to left or to return to the previous one, from left to right.

 Google Maps view
 ----------------

+To get to the the previous view swipe from left to right.

 Setting a processing scheme
 ===========================